 Introduction to the operation of three fundamentally different economic systems: the free enterprise system as practiced in the U.S.; the free enterprise system as practiced in Western European democracies; and command economic systems as practiced in China.
 Mercantilism and laissez faire also discussed.
-Prerequisite: placement in ENGL& 101.
-(SSwg)
+Prerequisite: ENGL 100/ESLA 117 or placement in ENGL& 101.
+(SSwq)